 Adherence to the time requirements listed below in the formal process are the responsibility of the faculty member and the student.
 If the student does not adhere to them, then the instructor's grade will stand.
 If the faculty member does not adhere to them, then the student may appeal to the dean of the college in which the course was offered to expedite the process.
 If the faculty member still fails to respond in a timely manner the student may proceed with the appeal directly to the appropriate dean or to Step Two of the Committee Process.
 This choice will be at the student's discretion.

-STEP ONE: (Note: Professional Studies students studying at Regional Campuses may move directly to Step Two if full-time faculty members are not available.)
+STEP ONE: (Note: Branch Campus students may move directly to Step Two if full-time faculty members are not available.)

 The first step in the Committee Process is for the student and instructor mutually to select another full-time faculty member within the same school or college as the course instructor.
 This mutually selected faculty member (the third-party faculty member) shall examine all relevant evidence presented by the two parties and make a recommendation.
 The third-party faculty member shall be chosen within two weeks after the appeal is presented and shall render a recommendation within one week after examining the evidence.
 Upon request by the student, time limits may be extended in order to accommodate the Intersession or Summer Session calendars.